Zambia debt negotiations likely to drag into next year - sources

 Chad on Friday became the first country to reach a debt agreement under the framework, but that deal does not include any debt reduction, given a bump in revenue from rising oil prices.

-The Zambian government told investors in October that it hoped it to agree debt relief terms with official creditors by the end of the year or early 2023.
+The Zambian government told investors in October that it hoped to agree debt relief terms with official creditors by the end of this year or early 2023.

 Zambia was the first African country to default during the COVID-19 era as it struggled with debt that reached 133% of GDP at the end of 2021.
 The IMF estimates that Zambia needs $8.4 billion of "cash debt relief" - cutting both interest payments and loan repayments - from 2022 to 2025.